Kate Buckley, PhD

 As an undergraduate, Dr. Buckley studied biochemistry at Hood College in Frederick, MD.
 She became an evolutionary immunologist during her PhD work at George Washington University.
 After postdocs at the University of Toronto and Carnegie Mellon University, she moved to Auburn.

-When not in the lab, you can find her scouring estate sales, turning bacon fat into soap, or with her cat Amelia Grace, who is objectively the best cat on the planet.
+When not in the lab, you can find her scouring estate sales, turning bacon fat into soap, or with her cats Amelia Grace and Wilbur Murray, who are objectively the best cats on the planet.

 Abbey Behler is a Microbial, Cellular & Molecular Biology Major with an emphasis on Microbiology from New Jersey.
 She is using ATAC-Seq to identify regions of DNA that regulate gene expression during immune response.
 Abbey is remarkably good at fantasy football and plans to pursue an MD/PhD in immunology.

 The Department of Biological Sciences at Auburn has funded positions available for both Master’s and PhD level graduate students.
 Contact Dr. Buckley for more details.